How to Remove Pop-Up Ads and Browser Redirects From a Mac computer?

 - Video showing How to Remove Malicious Software From a Mac Computer?

 Adware types and symptoms

-There are number of adware types, the most common of which display pop-up ads.
+There are several adware types, the most common one which displays pop-up ads.
 Others sometimes apply various redirects to the browser.
-Some adware remains hidden but tracks users' browsing history, such as URLs visited, pages viewed, search queries entered, IP addresses, unique identifier numbers, operating systems, browser information, etc.
+Some adware remains hidden but tracks users' browsing history, such as visited URLs, viewed pages, search queries entered, IP addresses, unique identifier numbers, operating systems, browser information, etc.

 Some common adware examples that infect Mac computers: